strongloop/strong-module-loader/README.md

       console.log('roof', 'my name is', this.options.name);
     }

-Module classes may define dependency contracts that tell the module loader to provide dependencies of a given module class during construction.
+Classes that inherit from `Module` may define dependency contracts that tell the loader to provide dependencies of a given class during construction.

     function MyComplexModule() {
       Module.apply(this, arguments);